 With its lush green scenery draped in snow, Hanamaki Onsen is connected by three adjacent hotels; guests staying at any are granted full access to the other two’s baths, giving visitors a wide range of relaxation options.
 But if you’re just visiting for a day, non-hotel guests can enter the onsen, as well.
 There’s also a free show every evening that’s always different, so you never know if you’re going to witness a skit or a traditional dance.
 This is truly one of the most family-friendly winter onsen getaways in Japan.

 Also worth exploring is Hanamaki Onsen Rose Park, complete with a shrine, waterfall, and snowy landscapes all winter.
 If that wasn’t enough, located in the Hanamaki area are more than nine other onsen.
 Some of the best choices include Osawa Onsen, which has a more rustic vibe, scenic rotenburo and Osawa-no-Yu open-air bath that faces the river and allows for mixed-gender bathing.

 The breathtaking winter scenery is what draws visitors to this secluded onsen.
 Hidden deep in the mountains, Magoroku Onsen—one of the inns located in Nyuto Onsen Town—requires a short hike to get to, but it’s worth the trip.

 The most isolated of Nyuto’s onsen, Magoroku is quiet and peaceful in the winter.
 The outdoor women-only bath provides a relaxing and breathtaking view of the snow-covered scenery up close.
 Magoroku’s baths have medicinal properties and one is even said to forecast the weather: clear water signals a clear day and muddy water predicts clouds.

 Truly get away into the deep secluded wilderness of the traditional Sukayu Onsen.
 Located in the Hakkoda Mountains, this retreat is one of the snowiest places on earth and is a skier’s paradise from December through February.

-Where better for snow bunnies to relax after a long day than in the hyperbolic Senninburo (“Bath of 1,000 Bathers”) is the main attraction, a traditional konyoku bath made of cypress wood so big it can fit…well, not quite a thousand people but about 150.
+Where better for snow bunnies to relax after a long day than in the hyperbolic Senninburo (“Bath of 1,000 Bathers”) is the main attraction, a traditional konyoku bath made of beech wood so big it can fit…well, not quite a thousand people but about 150.
 Thankfully it’s not usually that crowded, but this gigantic, wooden bath is truly something to behold.